CWAPI

 // the custom RPC you define which is fired once when the SendMaxHealth calls the Send function

-public void SetMaxHealth(float maxHealth)
+void SetMaxHealth(float maxHealth)

 {